dportis/sdl_evolution/proposals/NNNN-Progress-Bar-Seek-Feature.md

 ## Introduction

-The Seek feature is a new feature that is meant to utilize the progress bar for media apps.
-Giving the user the ability to use the progress bar to seek allows users to freely move throughout a song or podcast with ease.
+The Seek feature is a proposed new feature that is meant to enhance the usage of the progress bar for media apps with seek capability.
+Giving the user the ability to use the progress bar to seek will allow users to freely move throughout a song or podcast with ease.

 ## Motivation